MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/azure-ad-b2b-guests-yammer.md

 **Q: Will Yammer guest settings be aligned to Microsoft 365 Groups settings?**

 A: Yes.
 With Native Mode for Microsoft 365 for Yammer, all communities and users are supported via Microsoft 365 Groups.
-The AAD guest settings for Microsoft 365 Groups will now also apply to Yammer communities.
+The Azure AD guest settings for Microsoft 365 Groups will now also apply to Yammer communities.

 **Q: Can Yammer have dynamic membership groups include guests from a domain?**